Site Structure

 Information architecture

 The information architecture (IA) refers to the organization of a website.
-It describes the ways in which different pages of your site relate to one another and ensures content is organized in a consistent and predictable way on each page and website.
+It describes the ways in which different pages and posts on your site relate to one another and ensures content is organized in a consistent and predictable way on each page and Arts site.

 Page hierarchy